Skip to content

 subst X: C:\PathToYourFolder

-Note: Replace X: with the drive letter you want (like B: or G:).
-Make sure the letter is not already used by another drive.
+Important: Replace X: with the drive letter you want to use (for example, B: or G:).
+Just make sure that letter isn’t already assigned to another drive.

-Also replace C:\PathToYourFolder with the full path to your folder.
-For example:
+You’ll also need to replace 📁C:\PathToYourFolder with the actual, full path to your folder.
+Here’s an example:

 💻Code